FelitaD/job-market-batch/README.md

 ### ETL pipeline

-This is the processing pipeline, using just Python and SQLAlchemy to connect with PostgreSQL.
+This is the processing pipeline, using Python and SQLAlchemy to connect with PostgreSQL.

 Repo: [data-job-etl](https://github.com/FelitaD/data-job-etl)
 ![img](docs/etl_pipeline.jpg)